GideonFlynn/FSND-Linux-Server-Configuration/README.md

 My instance is located [gideonservice.me](http://gideonservice.me/), with IP address 46.101.150.121.
 The ssh key for grader is given at project submission.

-## This readme is a guide to deploying your own instance of my [ItemCatalog-FSND project](https://github.com/GideonFlynn/ItemCatalog-FSND) project on DigitalOcean.
+## This readme is a guide to deploying your own instance of the [ItemCatalog-FSND project](https://github.com/GideonFlynn/ItemCatalog-FSND) on DigitalOcean.

 First, I needed to make sure the app would run with PostgreSQL.
 The changes to be made weren't that big:
 1. Change all 'NVARCHAR' columns in dbmodels.py to 'Text'